matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ### Overproduction

 Overproduction is building more than what's needed - features without validation, designs without user input, or automation without purpose.
+Building more code also means maintaining more code.

 It's seductive because it looks like progress.
 Teams deliver features, fill backlogs, and complete roadmaps - but if it doesn't meet a user need or improve service quality, it's waste disguised as delivery.
 Reducing overproduction means focusing relentlessly on outcomes, not output.
 The measure of success is user value, not feature count.